pen-lang/pen/doc/src/guides/testing.md

 ## The `Test` package

-Before writing tests, you need to add the `Test` standard package in your package's [configuration file](/references/language) as following.
+Before writing any tests, you need to add the `Test` standard package in your package's [configuration file](/references/language/packages.html#package-configuration) as follows.

 ```json
 {